grpc/grpc.github.io/content/docs/tutorials/basic/java.md

 ```

 Then we define `rpc` methods inside our service definition, specifying their
-request and response types. gRPC lets you define four kinds of service method,
+request and response types. gRPC lets you define four kinds of service methods,
 all of which are used in the `RouteGuide` service:

 - A *simple RPC* where the client sends a request to the server using the stub